Anti VEGF Therapy

-Anti VEGF therapy is used to treat cancer and wet macular degeneration.
+Anti VEGF therapy is used to treat cancer and wet macular degeneration by preventing new blood vessel growth.

 Wet macular degeneration is also called: